JoseLlarena/Britfone/README.md

   - /ɜː/ instead of traditional /əː/

-* **unstressed vowels as /ə/ and /ɪ/**: due to the diversity of the sources for phonetic transcription, there's some inconsistency in how [weak vowels](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Weak-vowel_merger) are transcribed; however in most cases /ɪ/ is used, following the Collins Dictionary.
+* **unstressed vowels as /ə/ and /ɪ/**: due to the diversity of the sources for phonetic transcription, there's some inconsistency in how [weak vowels](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Weak-vowel_merger) are transcribed, though in most cases /ɪ/ is used, following the Collins Dictionary.

 * **final _i_**: final unstressed _i's_ are given the "long i" /iː/ phoneme to reflect [happy-tensing](https://en.wikipedia.org/wiki/Phonological_history_of_English_high_front_vowels#Happy-tensing).
 However most dictionaries show either a tense but [short /i/](https://en.wikipedia.org/wiki/English_phonology), different from both /iː/ and /ɪ/, or the short tense /ɪ/.
 The plan is to represent this sound separately as /i/ in the next version of Britfone.
-Additionally, there's some inconsistency in the transcription as happy-tensing is preserved in inflected variants (study-studied) but this is not reflected as of yet.
+Additionally, there's some inconsistency in the transcription as happy-tensing is preserved in inflected variants in spoken English (e.g., _studied_ derives it from _study_, and it contrasts with _studded_) yet this is not always reflected in the dictionary.

 * **secondary stress**: secondary stress is not always marked (the primary always is).

-* **stems and inflections**: not all inflected words (noun, verbs, adjectives and adverbs) have all their inflected variants, and not all variants show all of the alternative pronunciations.
+* **stems and inflections**: not all inflected open-class words (noun, verbs, adjectives and adverbs) have all their inflected variants, and not all variants show all of the alternative pronunciations.
 The possessive form _-'s_ of nouns is not included, and neither is the superlative form of most adjectives and adverbs.

 * **acronyms vs initialisms**: The expansions dictionary only contains _acronyms_, i.e., words that are _not_ pronounced by spelling